-Tamar is best known as Judah’s daughter-in-law and is introduced in the Old Testament book of Genesis in chapter 38.
+Tamar is best known as the daughter-in-law of Judah and is introduced in the story of Judah in the Old Testament book of Genesis in chapter 38.
 She was living in Canaan when she was arranged by Judah to marry his firstborn son Er.

 After a series of unfortunate events, Tamar becomes pregnant by her father-in-law and becomes the mother of twin boys Perez and Zerah.
-Despite the dishonorable circumstances, Tamar is mentioned in Matthew 1 under the genealogy of Jesus.
+Despite the dishonorable circumstances, Tamar is also mentioned in new testament book of Matthew 1 under the genealogy and family line of Jesus.

 Meaning of Tamar in the Bible?

 The name Tamar is a female name with its origins in Hebrew.
 It can either mean “date palm” or “palm tree.”.

 How Many Tamar’s in the Bible?

 There are two different Tamar’s in the Bible, and both have interesting but unfortunate stories.
 The first Tamar is in Genesis 38 and is a childless widow to two of Judah’s sons, Er and Onan.
 And even though Judah is her father-in-law, she becomes pregnant by him and gives birth to twin boys Perez and Zerah.

 The second Tamar in the Bible is found in 2 Samuel 13.
 She is the daughter of King David and also the beautiful sister of Absalom.
 This young woman Tamar had a half-brother named Amnon who had so much lust for her that he ended up raping her and have a sexual relationship with her.
 The story ends with the son of David Absalom taking revenge for his sister and killing Amnon two years later.